-(First priority in each category will be given to siblings (see note 3) that is, children who will have older brothers or sisters attending the academy in September 2018.)
+(First priority in each category will be given to siblings (see note 4) that is, children who will have older brothers or sisters attending the academy in September 2021.)

 - Catholic 'children looked after' (in public care) and Catholic children previously 'looked after' but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after. - 2.
-Catholic children whose home address is within the parish of St. Mary's Roman Catholic Cathedral, Coulby Newham, Middlesbrough.
+Catholic children whose home address is within the partner parishes (see school website for map. - 3.
+Catholic children of members of academy staff who have been employed at the academy or its predecessor school for two or more years at the time at which the application for admission to the academy is made. - Other Catholic children.

-- 3. Other Catholic children. - 4.
-Other 'children looked after' (in public care) and other children previously 'looked after' but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after. - 5.
-Children who are baptised or dedicated members of other Christian Churches as recognised by Churches Together (see note 3) - 6.
+- 5. Other 'children looked after' (in public care) and other children previously 'looked after' but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after. - 6.
+Children of other Christian denominations (see note 3) - 7.
+Other children of members of academy staff who have been employed at the academy or its predecessor school for two or more years at the time at which the application for admission to the academy is made. - 8.
 Other children.

 Children who have been baptised as Catholics or have been formally received into the Catholic Church.
-All applicants seeking admission under any of criteria 1 to 4 will be asked to provide evidence that the child has been baptised as a Roman Catholic or has been received into the Roman Catholic Church.
-A baptismal certificate or a letter from their priest confirming their baptism or reception into the Roman Catholic Church will suffice http://www.cte.org.uk/Groups/234772/Home/Contacts/Member_Churches_list/Member_Churches_list.aspx -
+All applicants seeking admission under any of criteria 1 to 4 will be asked to provide evidence that the child has been baptised as a Catholic or has been received into the Roman Catholic Church.
+A baptismal certificate or a letter from their priest confirming their baptism or reception into the Catholic Church will need to be included with your supplementary information form.